danspielman/Laplacians.jl/README.md

 ## Current Development Version

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+Changes:

+* Added `fiedler` for computing Fiedler vectors and values.
+That is, the smallest nonzero eigenvalue of the Laplacian.

 # Version 1.0.1